appernetic/hugo-bootstrap-premium/README.md

   optin = true #opt-in: true/false

 [params]
+    # menu for changing language.
+This changes languages with js and stores the choice with the help of JavaScript in a Cookie.
+Then the path is rewritten with pathnamereplace.js.
+The name of the md files needs to have the same name for each language abbreviation to work correctly.
+Example: showcase.en.md and showcase.sv.md.
+It only works if DefaultContentLanguageInSubdir = true
+    switchlang = false

     # You can use markdown here.
     BrandImage = "http://blog.appernetic.io/images/apperneticlogo.png" #top header brand image. brand = "Appernetic blog" # brand image alt text.